fscheler/peRformance/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of peRformance is to provide a range of functions to visually analyze and benchmark asset returns.
+The goal of peRformance is to provide a range of functions to study and visualize market or economic data and analyize and benchmark asset returns.

 ## Installation